 UK Emergency Travel Documents

 UK Emergency Travel Documents (ETDs) are not valid for entry into Kuwait.
 However, ETDs are accepted for airside transit and exit from Kuwait.
+Residents and tourists will need to get an exit stamp before leaving.
+Kuwait residency permits are cancelled when an ETD is issued.

 Previous travel to Israel